-Research in the Speech and Hearing Laboratory is focused on examining how listeners utilize information from the high-frequency region of the speech spectrum.
+Research in the Auditory Perception Laboratory is focused on examining how listeners utilize information from the high-frequency region of the speech spectrum.
 Specifically, our goal is to understand the contributions of high-frequency energy in the speech signal for perceptual tasks.
-The lab is co-directed by Dr. Jeremy Donai, Assistant Professor, and Dr. Norman Lass, Professor, in the Department of Communication Sciences and Disorders.
+The lab is directed by Dr. Jeremy Donai, Associate Professor, in the Department of Communication Sciences and Disorders.

 Current recent research projects have focused on the perceptual information available for gender identity within the high-frequency region (above 3.5 kHz) of naturally produced vowel signals.
 Also under investigation is the use of high-frequency information from naturally produced speech signals for gender recognition in noise.